Below are answers to the most frequently asked questions about my work, my patterns and my design style.

 A: Often with top-down seamless sweaters, the neckline is worked with a bit of contour shaping (which must be done flat) before it’s joined in the round.
 If you look ahead in the pattern, you will see where the pattern directs you to join and begin working in the round.

 Q: Why is your business called “Olive Knits”?

 A: Do you remember as a child asking your friend to cover their ears and then mouthing the words “olive juice”?
 It looks like you’re saying “I love you.”
 We always got a good chuckle out of that.
-The name Olive KNits is partly a play on “I love knits,” partly because I’m a foodie and I think olives go with everything, partly because my mom called me Olive Oil (from Popeye) as a teenager because I was tall and lanky, and partly because I just love everything about olives and it fit my minimalist style.
+The name Olive Knits is partly a play on “I love knits,” partly because I’m a foodie and I think olives go with everything, partly because my mom called me Olive Oil (from Popeye) as a teenager because I was tall and lanky, and partly because olives strangely/perfectly illustrate my minimalist, seamless style.